prashanthw360/IndoorNav1/README.md

 # NaaS: Navigation as a Service

+This was developed as a part of the TCS EnginX hackathon.
+Due to certain regulations, only a part of the artifact is with us, the further development was assisted by the hosts, and the code is unavailable.

 ## Objectives:
 1. To develop a mobile application which provides indoor navigation facility for customers through Bluetooth beacons inside vast buildings like malls, airports, etc. <br>